 My clients tell me that I’ve not only helped them build their business but that I’ve helped them believe in their wildest hopes and dreams.
 I’ve been called an energizer, a visionary, a mad scientist, a dreamweaver and a catalyst.
 I’ve been that catalyst for 80+ women in my capacity as a brand and web designer.
 The Creative Catalyst program was designed to offer my clients an even more exciting, effective and motivating coaching experience.

-The program launches this April with a limited number of spaces.
+The Fall Session of the program launches September 2019 with a limited number of spaces.
 If you’re looking to get fierce, focused and fired up about your life’s work, I’m your woman.

 Here are the nitty, gritty details